 Again, when finding a wardrobe stylist, advertise and ask.
 When working with a stylist, however, you may need to spend some money on hiring clothing.
 As the 1940s theme is a dated and period look, I had a stylist who rented some clothing from a period costume store.
 Also, when working with a stylist, it’s import to show them images of ideas and who they’ll be working with, including height, clothing size, etc. You can’t afford to have your stylist show up with clothing that doesn’t fit your models.

 So we’ve got our team together.
-It’s now time to decide where we’ll be doing the photo shoot, this is where you may have to start paying for things.
+It’s now time to decide where we’ll be doing the photo shoot; this is where you may have to start paying for things.
 If you’re still in college you should be able to use your college photography studio for a photo shoot.
 If not, there are places that are willing to rent out their studios when not in use at roughly £50 for half a day.
 There’s also the option of shooting on location; this is what I did.
-I found an aircraft museum that had plenty of period aeroplanes and military planes and got in touch with them explaining that I would like to do a photo shoot.
+I found an aircraft museum that had plenty of period aeroplanes and military planes and got in touch with them, explaining that I would like to do a photo shoot.
 This museum was kind enough to let me use their premises for free on the basis that I wouldn’t be making any profit from the images.
 Once I had edited the images, I sent them a few via email as a thank you.
 I also did this at a period train station.
 Again, I explained what I wanted to do, that the images wouldn’t be used for profit, and again they kindly agreed.
 Sometimes it’s simply a case of asking.
 Not everybody will say yes, but it’s worth putting yourself out there, because in some cases they do.

 Now you’ve got your team and your locations; you now need to think about equipment.
 I was shooting both outdoors and indoors, so I decided to take flashes/strobes with me.
 They weren’t anything fancy just a couple of speed lights on light stands with shoot through umbrellas to soften the light.
 Equipment is very important.
-If you are going to be using something like flashes, don’t forget spare batteries.
+If you’re going to be using flashes, don’t forget spare batteries.
 If you’re going to be taking wide shots and close up shots, make sure you take both lenses.
 If you’re unsure whether or not to take something, then take it just in case.
 If you decide you don’t need it, no problem.
 However if you decide you do need it and have left it at home, you do have a problem.

 Let’s do a quick overview: